carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 We will use the missing_data.tsv file distributed with TOAST in the examples in this section.
 <br>
 <br>
-Note that you can use the following code to generate a .tsv file of missing data patterns from ANY set of FASTA files in a directory with the following function
+Note that you can use the following code to generate a .csv file of missing data patterns from ANY set of FASTA files in a directory with the following function
 <pre>
+setwd(td)
 missing<-MissingDataTable(aligned_dir = ad)
+write.csv(missing, file="missing_data.csv")

 </pre>
 In fact, ANY delimited file of data presence/absence can be used with these visualization functions (just needs data and NA for no data).
 This includes phenotypic trait data, behavioural observations, etc!
 <br>